ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

   `RAM reservation = RAM size` (from Table 1)

-* {{site.data.keyword.vmwaresolutions_full}} does not preconfigure HA.
+* {{site.data.keyword.vmwaresolutions_short}} does not preconfigure HA.
 For more information, see the AskF5 article [Creating an Active-Standby Configuration Using the Setup Utility](https://techdocs.f5.com/en-us/bigip-14-1-0/big-ip-device-service-clustering-administration-14-1-0/creating-an-active-standby-configuration-using-the-setup-utility.html){:external}.

 ### Planning considerations
 {: #f5_considerations-planning}